-Diana Garnham is Chief Executive of the Science Council.
-She was previously Chief Executive of the Association of Medical Research Charities.
+Diana Garnham was previously Chief Executive of the Science Council and Chief Executive of the Association of Medical Research Charities.
 She is involved in a wide range of other committees and advisory groups within higher education, health and science and the voluntary sector.
 She has written for both science and general publications on subjects as diverse as the national lottery, public debate and engagement in medical science and the management of intellectual property.
 Her academic background is in politics and international affairs.

 Mr Nick Ross

 Nick Ross read psychology at Queen’s University Belfast and later became a Doctor of the University (honoris causa).
 He has been a leading broadcaster across a wide range of issues.
 He helped to change the climate of science reporting in the early 90s with an influential series of articles critical of media portrayal of science, and has been a member of the Committee on Public Understanding of Science and twice chairman of the Science Book Prize.
 He is a regular speaker at science meetings, is President of HealthWatch which campaigns for evidence-based medicine, is a supporter of the Campbell Collaboration, the international partnership to improve scientific methodology in the social sciences, and he founded the new discipline of Crime Science.
 He is an Honorary Fellow and visiting professor at UCL.

 Rt Hon Sir Stephen Sedley